Aurangzeb: Economy

-Under his reign, the Mughal Empire contributed to the world's GDP by nearly 25%, surpassing Qing China, making it the world's largest economy and biggest manufacturing power, more than the entirety of Western Europe, and signaled proto-industrialization.
+Under his reign, the Mughal Empire contributed to the world's GDP by nearly 25%, surpassing Qing China.
+This made it the world's largest economy and biggest manufacturing power.
+At the time, it was more than the entirety of Western Europe, and signalled proto-industrialisation.

 Religious policy

 Emperor Aurangzeb at the Shrine of Mu'in al-Din Chishti in Ajmer, Rajasthan.

 The queens and ladies of the harem of Aurangzeb travelling to Kashmir by Harry Johnston in 1913.

 Aurangzeb was an orthodox Muslim ruler.
-Subsequent to the policies of his three predecessors, he endeavored to make Islam a dominant force in his reign.
-However these efforts brought him into conflict with the forces that were opposed to this revival.
+Subsequent to the policies of his three predecessors, he endeavoured to make Islam a dominant force in his reign.
+However, several groups were opposed to these policies.
 Aurangzeb was a follower of the Mujaddidi Order and a disciple of the son of the Punjabi saint, Ahmad Sirhindi.
 He sought to establish Islamic rule as instructed and inspired by him.

-Sheikh Muhammad Ikram stated that after returning from Kashmir, Aurangzeb issued order in 1663, to ban the practice of Sati, a Hindu practice to burn a widow whenever her husband died.
+Sheikh Muhammad Ikram states that after returning from Kashmir, Aurangzeb issued order in 1663, to ban the practice of Sati, a practice of self-immolation.
 Ikram recorded that Aurangzeb issued the decree:

 in all lands under Mughal control, never again should the officials allow a woman to be burnt.

-Although Aurangzeb's orders could be evaded with payment of bribes to officials, adds Ikram, later European travellers record that sati was not much practised in Mughal empire, and that Sati was "very rare, except it be some Rajah's wives, that the Indian women burn at all" by the end of Aurangzeb's reign.
+Although Aurangzeb's orders could be evaded with payment of bribes to officials, adds Ikram, later European travellers record that sati was not much practised in Mughal empire, and that sati was "very rare, except it be some Rajah's wives, that the Indian women burn at all" by the end of Aurangzeb's reign.

 Historian Katherine Brown has noted that "The very name of Aurangzeb seems to act in the popular imagination as a signifier of politico-religious bigotry and repression, regardless of historical accuracy."
 The subject has also resonated in modern times with popularly accepted claims that he intended to destroy the Bamiyan Buddhas.
 As a political and religious conservative, Aurangzeb chose not to follow the secular-religious viewpoints of his predecessors after his ascension.
 He made no mention of the Persian concept of kinship, the Farr-i-Aizadi, and based his rule on the Quranic concept of kingship.

 Shah Jahan had already moved away from the liberalism of Akbar, although in a token manner rather than with the intent of suppressing Hinduism, (Note: Regarding the tokenistic aspect of Shah Jahan's actions to strengthen Islam in his empire, Satish Chandra says, "We may conclude that Shah Jahan tried to effect a compromise.
 While formally declaring the state to be an Islamic one, showing respect to the sharia, and observing its injunctions in his personal life, he did not reject any of the liberal measures of Akbar. ...
 Shah Jahan's compromise was based not on principle but on expediency.") and Aurangzeb took the change still further.
 Though the approach to faith of Akbar, Jahangir and Shah Jahan was more syncretic than Babur, the founder of the empire, Aurangzeb's position is not so obvious.